You might be asking who Pastelito Papi is and what exactly it is. Well, first things first, a pastelito is a Cuban pastry.

-It’s one of the two things you find at any fiesta in Miami, along with its second cousin twice removed, la croqueta.
+They come with various sweet fillings from guava & coconut to even some savory ones with seasoned ground beef, aka picadillo.
+It’s one of the two things you find at any fiesta in Miami, along with its second cousin, twice removed, la croqueta.

-I met Gio a few years at Beltran’s Ariete restaurant, where he worked in the kitchen.
-This is where his scratch-made pastelitos were born.
-It’s becoming a lost art in Miami bakeries.
+I met Gio a few years ago at Beltran’s Ariete restaurant, where he worked in the kitchen.
+This is where his scratch-made pastelitos were born, something that’s becoming a lost art in Miami bakeries.

 So now you must be wondering, where can I get these delicacies?

 You will always find Pastelito Papi’s pastries at Chug’s Diner in Coconut Grove.
-Babe’s Meat & Counter in Palmetto Bay also carries these babies on the weekend.
+Babe’s Meat & Counter in Palmetto Bay carries them occasionally.

 The best thing you can do is follow your new Papi on Instagram, @PastelitoPapii.
 It’s the easiest way to know what new flavors will be available.
 I’m still waiting for the long-rumored Cheeseburger Pastelito inspired by Ariete’s majestic Chug Burger.